-Research shows that more than half of all U.S. companies are planning to increase their investments in automation technology to stay competitive and keep pace with changing market conditions.
+In recent years, companies have increased their investments in automation technology to stay competitive and keep pace with changing market conditions.
 At the core of this shift is robotic process automation (RPA).

-When executed successfully, RPA projects can transform an organization, helping it achieve increased productivity, faster delivery and improved customer service.
+When executed successfully, RPA deployments can transform an organization, helping it achieve increased productivity and improved customer service.

 However, as we’ve seen with ERP implementations, it’s easy for technology initiatives and business transformations to veer off track.